0xvjay/0xvjay/README.md

-- ⚡ If your drink is too cold,just don't add ice.
+- ⚡ If your drink is too cold, just don't add ice.